 Anyone is welcome to propose an article!

-The proposal can be either just an idea, or a specific pitch (an example is below).
+Proposals can be ideas or specific pitches (an example is below).
 Proposing an article doesn’t automatically mean the same person needs to write it.
-Having a good set of ideas helps writers to just write what they know is relevant for the Magazine, without necessarily thinking about new content just so they can write something.
+Having a good set of ideas helps writers to write what they know is relevant for the Magazine.

 |If this is your first proposal, and you also plan to write an article, you can help us speed the process up by logging into our Taiga board — click on the "OpenID Connect" button on the login form to log in with your Fedora Account.
 That is required before you can be added to the board as a writer.|